LawrenceGow/GW2BuildLibrary/README.md

 ## What is GW2BuildLibrary?

-GW2BuildLibrary is a program to help store and manage build templates from Guild Wars 2.
+GW2BuildLibrary is a simple application to help store and manage build templates from Guild Wars 2.

 ## Installation